tq-bit/chattergram/readme.md

 Chattergram is a full-stack Typescript chat application.
 With a particular extra:

-> It transcribes other people's (english) voice messages into writte text for you (and vice versa)
+> It transcribes other people's (english) voice messages into written text for you

 [![Chattergram landingpage][product-screenshot]](#)